nicwortel/phpstorm-ide-config/README.md

 Feel free to use or fork this repository.
 Note that I use PhpStorm 2016.3.
 I cannot guarantee compatibility with other versions of PhpStorm.

+Some configuration is specifically for the [Php Inspections (EA Extended)](https://github.com/kalessil/phpinspectionsea) plugin.
+I guess this is ignored when you don't have the plugin.

 ## Code style settings overview

 Language          | Settings